 Medically monitored detox, or medical detox, is usually the first step in treating drug and alcohol addiction.
-Since withdrawal from alcohol and certain drugs can be life-threatening in severe cases, drug detox is necessary for ensuring the individual’s safety and recovery.
-Medical drug detox is indicated for all people who show signs of physical drug dependence.
-If you believe that you or a loved one is struggling with drug or alcohol abuse, our medically supervised detox in Sebring, FL, can help.
+Because withdrawal can be challenging to overcome alone and sometimes life-threatening, undergoing detoxification under medical supervision is required to ensure the individual’s safety and recovery.
+Medical drug detox is indicated for all people who show signs of physical substance dependence.
+If you or a loved one is struggling with drug or alcohol abuse, our medically supervised detox in Sebring, FL, can help.

 What Is Medical Detox?

-While you may think of a cleanse from unhealthy foods when you hear the word “detox,” medical detox refers to a medication-assisted treatment used to help people with drug dependencies slowly quit those substances.
-During this process, clients are slowly weaned or tapered off a substance they’re addicted to, whether it’s drugs, alcohol, or both
+While you may think of a cleanse from unhealthy foods when you hear the word “detox,” medical detox refers to a medication-assisted treatment that helps people with substance use disorders slowly quit using drugs and alcohol.
+During detox, patients are slowly weaned or tapered off a substance they’ve become physically dependent on under the care and supervision of medical personnel.

-Like diabetes, asthma, or arthritis, addiction is a chronic disease that can be managed but also “flare-up” when the person is exposed to certain situations.
-Medically assisted detox plays a similar role in treating substance use disorder that an emergency department in a hospital plays in the management of long-term medical problems.
+Like diabetes, asthma, or arthritis, addiction is a treatable chronic disease that may “flare up” when the person is exposed to certain situations or triggers.
+Medically assisted detox plays a similar role in treating substance use disorders that an emergency department in a hospital plays in the management of long-term medical problems.

 Signs You Need to Detox From Drugs or Alcohol

-The most common sign that you need to detox from drugs or alcohol is physical dependence.
+The most common signs you need detox from drugs or alcohol are withdrawal symptoms.
 When someone is physically dependent on a substance, they’re unable to feel “normal” without that drug in their system.
-They may also experience withdrawal symptoms if they suddenly stop using the drug or if they severely cut down their regular dose.
+Not only may the addicted individual mentally come to rely on that drug, but they may also experience physical symptoms known as withdrawal symptoms.
+These are especially likely to occur if the individual suddenly stops using the drug or if they severely cut down their regular dose.

 • The person craves a substance regularly when they do not have access to it